AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Young riders

-Progressive has some of the most affordable rates for liability coverage.
-In fact, you can get motorcycle liability insurance for as little as $75 per year depending on your motorcycle type, demographics, and location.
-On average, expect to pay around $205 per year for minimum liability coverage with Progressive.
+Progressive has some of the most affordable rates for full coverage.
+You can get motorcycle insurance for as little as $272 per year depending on your motorcycle type, demographics, and location.
 All policies, including minimum liability, come with the following:

 • Full replacement cost and no-cost depreciation for parts